Scotland’s Oldest Bridges.

 In 1773 sheet ice, followed by massive floods, presented its first challenge.
 Flood waters destroyed the quays and walls on the North Shore and flood water rushed down the High St. But the bridge held.
 It was widened in 1869, with cast-iron foot-walks, and was later to carry trams; at first these were horse-drawn but later ran on electricity .

-Today Smeaton’s 1771 bridge has nine dressed pink sandstone arches, all segmental except for the most northerly one which is a small semicircular.
+Today, Smeaton’s 1771 bridge has nine dressed pink sandstone arches, all segmental except for the most northerly one which is a small semicircular.
 Two of the arches are on land, serving as flood arches.
 The spans increase towards the centre arches of 75ft.
 The spandrels are rubble built and the abutments are in pink sandstone.
 Cast iron walkways are on each side.
 Circular oculi infilled with whinstone decorate each of the spandrels.
 It is 893 ft long.
 The most innovative attribute cannot be seen; this is the first bridge to have been built using parallel wall type spandrels incorporating closed-in voids to lessen their weight.
-According to a commentator, "these were not the most daring of Smeaton's innovations in bridge construction, but they were certainly the most successful".
+These were not the most daring of Smeaton's innovations in bridge construction, but they were certainly the most successful.